 \section{Abstract}

-In this paper, convergence of a characteristics-based hybrid method recently introduced in Daripa \& Dutta~({\sl J. Comput.
-Phys.}, 335:249-282, 2017) has been proved.
-This method which combines a discontinuous finite element method and a modified method of characteristics (MMOC) has been successfuly applied to solve a coupled, nonlinear system of elliptic and transport equations that arise in multicomponent two-phase porous media flows.
-The novelty in this paper is the convergence analysis of the MMOC procedure for a nonlinear {\bf system} of transport equations.
-For this purpose, an analogous single-component {\bf system} of transport equations has been considered and possible extension to multicomponent systems has been discussed.
-Error estimates have been obtained and these estimates have also been validated by realistic numerical simulations of flows arising in enhanced oil recovery processes.
+In this article, the convergence of a hybrid numerical method introduced in Daripa \& Dutta~({\sl J. Comput.
+Phys.}, 335:249-282, 2017) has been established.
+This method integrates a discontinuous finite element method with a modified method of characteristics (MMOC) in combination with finite difference (FD) procedures, and has been successfully applied to solve a coupled system of nonlinear equations that arises in multicomponent two-phase porous media flows.
+The present convergence analysis is focused on the MMOC-FD procedure for a nonlinear system of transport equations.
+For this purpose, an analogous single-component system of transport equations has been considered and some key ideas for possible extension to multicomponent systems have been briefly discussed.
+Error estimates have been obtained and these estimates have also been shown to be consistent with realistic numerical simulations of flows arising in enhanced oil recovery processes.